becloudway/serverless-data-pipeline/README.md

 * Voertuigklasse 4 = Ongelede vrachtwagens = voertuigen metvgeschatte lengte tussen 6,90m en 12,00m bv.:Vrachtwagen of trekker
 * Voertuigklasse 5 = Gelede vrachtwagens of bussen= voertuigen met geschatte lengte langer dan 12,00m bv.: vrachtwagen+aanhangwagen, trekker+aanhangwagen of bus

-## Todo
-* save analytics results to s3
-* implement alerting
-* write system tests
-* deal with -1
-* add batch save
-* account for speed is 252
-* write system tests
-* sharding key is outputType
-* trace all / or multiple filtered amount of locations
-* check if the results are valid
-* add static list with location to match in analytics
-* kinesis analytics app to cloudformation
-* unittest filtering
-* unittest publishing
-* upgrade to python 3.8

-* save aggregation in DynamoDB
-* quality check
-* aggregate right
-* save
-* send to kinesis
-* add stream and pump (also towards output) for traffic jam alert

-Remarks
-* No possibility to do sliding window on other field than rowtime
-* analytics results to kinesis data stream if process in batch lambda
-* get analytics results to s3 via firehose and then build dashboards using athena
-* je kan ook intermediary streams naar destination routen
-* je kan een output stream niet aan twee kinesis streams koppelen
-* the wait is very tedious
-* kinesis analytics trouble when updatin
-* separate your json line per line -> analytics result are oneliners by default